andrew-lowell/HMT/README.md

 * `i@channel`: The MIDI channel output of the note, often in a range of 1-16

 Point attributes used for workability in HMT:
-* s@note_letter: The commonplace keyboard letter assignment of the note
+* `s@note_letter`: The commonplace keyboard letter assignment of the note
-* s@mode_name: The name of the mode corresponding with the i@mode attribute
+* `s@mode_name`: The name of the mode corresponding with the i@mode attribute
-* f@pan: An optional attribute for more flexible panning workflows
+* `f@pan`: An optional attribute for more flexible panning workflows

 Point attributes which are optional for output but needed in some HMT workflows:
-* i@base_note: The key or modal starting point, for instance "The key of Ab Minor."
+* `i@base_note`: The key or modal starting point, for instance "The key of Ab Minor."
 Represented in MIDI note values (0-127)
-* i@note_octave: The octave on the common MIDI keyboard when dealing with mode progressions
+* `i@note_octave`: The octave on the common MIDI keyboard when dealing with mode progressions
-* i@mode: The mode index from 0-7
+* `i@mode`: The mode index from 0-7
-* i@mode_progression: The modal progression of the notes contained within an octave in values from 0-7.
+* `i@mode_progression`: The modal progression of the notes contained within an octave in values from 0-7.
 0 being the root note.
 When numbers go beyond this value they will progress into the next or previous octave
-* i@minor_type: The minor style of the Aolean mode common in western minor scales.
+* `i@minor_type`: The minor style of the Aolean mode common in western minor scales.
 0-2 represent Natural, Harmonic, and Melodic types.

 Point attributes used for visualization:
-* v@P: The time(x) and note(y) of the notes
+* `v@P`: The time(x) and note(y) of the notes
-* f@pscale: The velocity of the notes
+* `f@pscale`: The velocity of the notes
-* v@N: The duration(x) of the notes
+* `v@N`: The duration(x) of the notes
-* v@Cd: Used for various color visualizations representing velocity, pan, channel, or mode
+* `v@Cd`: Used for various color visualizations representing velocity, pan, channel, or mode

 Detail attributes used for visualization:
-* f@notation_viz_height: When using tools which alter the vertical position of a point-cloud, this detail attribute is used to preserve a uniform visualization scheme in downstream nodes
+* `f@notation_viz_height`: When using tools which alter the vertical position of a point-cloud, this detail attribute is used to preserve a uniform visualization scheme in downstream nodes
-* f@notation_viz_scale: When using tools which alter the pscale of a point-cloud, this detail attribute is used to preserve a uniform visualization scheme in downstream nodes
+* `f@notation_viz_scale`: When using tools which alter the pscale of a point-cloud, this detail attribute is used to preserve a uniform visualization scheme in downstream nodes

 ### Developers:
 HMT (Houdini Music Toolset) is developed and maintained by Andrew Lowell.